Irvine Motorcycle Accident Lawyer Holding Negligent Drivers Accountable

 Your first action should always be to remove yourself from traffic, if possible, to reduce the risk of suffering more impacts.
 If you or any other accident victims are injured, call 911 to get immediate medical attention.
 If you are physically able to take the following steps without placing yourself in danger, they may help bolster your motorcycle accident claim:

 - Contact the police: If the local police have not yet responded, call them to the scene.
 They will investigate the crash and create an accident report.
 Be certain to ask how to get a copy of this important document because it provides a crucial third-party opinion on the crash and who may be at fault.

 - Get the information of the other drivers involved: Record their full name, address, and phone number.
 Also, ask for their insurance information.

 - Speak to witnesses: Encourage witnesses to give a statement to the police about what they saw.
-Ask for their contact information, so your lawyer can speak to them later.
+Ask for their contact information, so your motorcycle accident lawyers can speak to them later.

 - Take pictures: Most people now have phones capable of taking photos, and these images can be invaluable when determining what occurred.
 Take many pictures from different angles to fully record the scene.
 However, do not impede traffic flow or put yourself in a dangerous situation to get the images.